Article Video Webinar

 Best Practices: Cytodiagnosis in Exotic Pet Practice

-This RACE-approved continuing education webinar was presented by Terry Campbell, MS, DVM, PhD.
-View a recording of this web-based seminar to earn 1 hour of continuing education credit.
+View a recording of this web-based seminar presented by Terry Campbell, MS, DVM, PhD.
 Cytology is a simple, rapid diagnostic procedure requiring little in terms of equipment and cost to the veterinarian.
 Most clinical veterinarians are familiar with sample collection techniques for domestic mammals; which also apply to the small exotic mammals.
 Common cytological specimens used in avian and reptilian medicine include: aspirates, imprints of biopsy material, tracheal washes, crop (ingluvies) aspirates or washes in birds, gastric washes in reptiles, sinus aspirates, lung washes in reptiles, aspiration of coelomic fluid, and fecal smears.

 Article